csd81/LP/0tutorial/chapters/xx05a.md

 The diet problem is regarded as one of the first problems that led to the field of **Operations Research**.

 Note that the underlying dimensions are slightly different in the diet problem and the production problem.
-Here we have omitted fictional physical dimensions, but the scale of each nutrient suggests which data belong to a single dimension.
-In this data table, each column corresponds to a single nutrient and, therefore, has its own unit of measure.
+We omitted fictional physical dimensions here, but the scale of each nutrient suggests which data belong to a single dimension.
+In this table, each column corresponds to a single nutrient and has its own unit of measure.
 The last column shows unit costs.

 Usually, when implementing a model, the first things we must decide are: how our **freedom of choice** will be implemented as **decision variables**, how the **search space** can be described by **constraints**, and how the **objective** can be calculated.
 These steps are essential for deciding whether a mathematical programming approach is even suitable for a real-world problem.

 However, we will instead start by defining all the data available in the problem and then proceed with the steps above.
 This makes defining the variables, constraints, and objectives easier afterward.
-So, the first part of modeling in GNU MathProg is now defining the **sets and parameters**.
-These are either calculated on the spot or provided later in a data section at the end of the model file or in separate data file(s).
+So, the first part of modeling in GNU MathProg is defining the **sets and parameters**.
+These are either calculated on the spot or provided later in a data section.

 Two sets appear in the problem: one for **food types** and one for **nutrients**.
-These sets will be used in indexing expressions.

 ```
 set FoodTypes;
 set Nutrients;
 ```

 There are three parameters available.
-One is for denoting **food costs**, obviously defined for each food type.
-One parameter is for denoting the **minimum required amount of nutrients**, defined for each nutrient.
-Finally, one parameter is for the **contents of food**, which can be given by a unit amount for each pair of food type and nutrient.
-In the particular problem, for example, each unit of F2 contains 20 units of N1, 0.7 units of N3, and 0.0001 units of N4.
-The default values are all set to zero, and all these parameters are nonnegative by nature.
+One denotes **food costs**, defined for each food type.
+One denotes the **minimum required amount of nutrients**, defined for each nutrient.
+Finally, one parameter denotes the **contents of food**, given by a unit amount for each pair of food type and nutrient.
+For example, each unit of F2 contains 20 units of N1, 0.7 units of N3, and 0.0001 units of N4.
+The default values are all set to zero, and all these parameters are nonnegative.

 ```
 param Food_Cost {f in FoodTypes}, >=0, default 0;